-NOTE 1 - This limit does not include any allowance for additional noise which might be present when signalling takes place on the two wires.
+Note I - This limit does not include any allowance for additional noise which might be present when signalling takes place on the two wires.
+The derivation of limits for this case, taking account of the philosophy adopted in Recommendation Q.551, is under study.
 Due to the effects of quantization, it is not necessarily the case that noise powers can be added.

-NOTE 2 - Weighted noise measured at the encoding side.

-NOTE 3 - Noise measured at the decoding side.
-The digital port is driven by a PCM signal (quiet code) corresponding to the decoder output value number 0 for the μ -law or decoder output value number 1 for the A-law.

-NOTE 4 - Below -5 dBr and -8 dBr, the noise limit is -64 dBm0p.

-NOTE 5 - Below -5 dBr, the noise limit is -75 dBmp.
+- Note 2 Weighted noise measured at the encoding side. - Note 3 Noise measured at the decoding side.
+The digital port is driven by a PCM signal (quiet code) corresponding to the decoder output value number 0 for the μ -law or decoder output value number 1 for the A-law. - Note 4 Below -5 dBr and -8 dBr the noise limit is -64 dBm0p. - Note 5 Below -5 dBr the noise limit is -75 dBmp.

-NOTE 6 - Psophometric measurements of composite signals at ports with complex impedances should be performed with a psophometer having an input impedance equal to the nominal complex impedance specified for that port.
-The psophometer has to be calibrated accordingly (see also Recommendation O.41 and Annex A/G.100).
+Note 6 - Psophometric measurements of composite signals at ports with complex impedances should be performed with a psophometer having an input impedance equal to the nominal complex impedance specified for that port.
+The psophometer has to be calibrated accordingly (see also Recommendation O.41 and Annex A to Recommendation G.100).